hmsch/natural-synthetic-anomalies/README.md

 ## Evaluation
 The evaluation procedures are defined in `experiments/mvtec_tasks.py` and `experiments/chest_xray_tasks.py`.
 The evaluation notebooks (`mvtec_evaluation.ipynb` and `chestxray_evaluation.ipynb`) can be used to run the evaluation and generate tables for sample-level and pixel-level AUROC and AU-PRO where applicable.

-**Disclaimer:** This is an anonymized draft version that is intended to be used only during review.
-We will add more documentation and example visualizations for the public version.